 Your taste buds will also be pleased to be treated to the superb local food and wine after your walk: Tuscany is the land of Chianti, white truffles and an immensity of delicious cured meats, olive oil and, of course, pasta!
 Besides all that, these are some of the most spectacular places you will find while walking the Via Francigena in Italy.

-Lucca is the starting point of section 14 of the Via Francigena.
+Lucca is the starting point of our most popular tour on the Via Francigena.
 While this section’s most stunning part starts once you reach San Miniato, Lucca is a city that shouldn’t be missed, even if you decide to start your walk further ahead.
 Lucca’s most striking feature is its 16th century 4km-long wall, wrapping itself all around the old town.
 The wall is perfect to go for a jog, a walk or a cycle.
 Inside the wall, explore its cobbled streets and piazzas, admire the San Martino cathedral or simply relax and watch the world go by with a cup of coffee or a gelatto.

 Lucca is also the home place of composer Puccini.
 The city hosts an important music festival every summer, that honours its musical tradition.

 As you approach the end of your walking day, the 14 medieval towers of San Gimignano will come into view.
 It is an impressive and imposing sight for Via Francigena pilgrims arriving in ‘San Gimignano delle belle Torri’, San Gimignano of the beautiful towers on foot.

 This now UNESCO-listed hilltop town was once controlled by two rival families who built 72 tower houses, as a symbol of their wealth and always trying to outdo each other.
 14 of those towers remain (of up to 54 metres), giving the town its unique medieval look.
 It is also believed, it was this rivalry that gave Shakespeare his idea for the plot of Romeo and Juliet.